-The Group's Board of Directors has approved the following cash settled long term incentive plan for certain employees linked to investment profit participation:
+The Group's Board of Directors has approved the following cash settled long-term incentive plan for certain employees linked to investment profit participation:

-A trading plan, whereby the employees are granted points linked to the fund's performance which vests annually.
+• A trading plan, whereby the employees are granted points linked to the fund's performance which vests annually.
 An amount representing the value of vested points derived from the fund's net asset value is divided into a cash payment and cash deferral.
-The cash deferral is reinvested into the funds for a period of three years.
-The reinvested amount vests over the three year period and after completing the service condition a cash payment is made.
+The amount of the cash deferral is index-linked to the relative fund performance for a period of three years.
+The reinvested amount vests over the three-year period and after completing the service condition a cash payment is made.